robrwo/Graphics-ColorNames/README.md

 Multiple schemes can be used:

 ```
-tie %pal, 'Graphics::ColorNames', qw(HTML Netscape);
+tie %pal, 'Graphics::ColorNames', qw(HTML X);
 ```

-In this case, if the name is not a valid HTML color, the Netscape name will be used.
+In this case, if the name is not a valid HTML color, the X-windows name will be used.

 One can load all available schemes in the Graphics::ColorNames namespace (as of version 2.0):